FAQs

 • Master of Arts, Community Counseling, with distinction, Northern Arizona University, 2013

-I have a heart for the community of believers - folks I grew up with and continue to connect with today.
+• I have a heart for the community of believers - the people I grew up with and continue to feel connected to today.

 To me, there is something deeply sacred in neutral space and relational presence itself.
 And because of my own life journey, I’ve seen and experienced so much healing and relief as a result of inner work oriented from there.
 So in turn, that’s the kind of space I want for people I care about.
-Safe exploration without agenda - supporting the selfhood of the person, acknowledging the complexities of their environment, being curious together about what in them is wanting to be known, felt, made space for.
+Safe exploration without agenda — supporting the selfhood of the person, acknowledging the complexities of their environment, being open together to what in them is wanting to be known, felt, listened to.

 I see religious trauma as a form of complex (developmental) trauma.
-It can lead to a range of challenges, including difficulty knowing and trusting one's self, significant challenges around one's identity/sense of self, and heightened fearfulness in relating to life.
+It can lead to a range of challenges, including difficulty knowing and trusting one's self, challenges related to identity/sense of self, and heightened fearfulness in relating to life.
 Many of the difficulties faced by those who have experienced religious trauma track with PTSD and complex PTSD.

 You can read a description of religious trauma at https://www.journeyfree.org/rts/, written by psychologist Marlene Winell, who originated the term Religious Trauma Syndrome in 2011.

-I understand the investment that inner work is, and genuinely believe it can be some of the ‘highest return’ time and money we ever spend in our lives.
-My hope is that if an individual can’t reasonably afford this type of support on their own, it might be something their community may help with.
-If this is your situation, and I can be helpful, I’m happy to meet with church patrons or other decision-makers regarding the value of this kind of one on one support.
+I understand the investment that inner work is, and truly believe it can be some of the highest-return time and money we ever spend in our lives.
+My hope is that if an individual can’t reasonably afford this kind of support on their own, their community might be able to help.
+If that’s your situation, I’m happy to meet with church patrons or other decision-makers to share more about the value of this one-to-one work.

 I offer a free initial consult, followed by a no-charge first session.